jassics/security-study-plan/secure-software-development-lifecycle-study-plan.md

 3. Automation:
    1. Introduce SAST and SCA as part of the build (see Application Security and DevSecOps plans).
    2. Ensure findings are triaged and assigned, not ignored.
+4. AI coding assistants change this phase, not just the tooling:
+   1. A large share of new code is now drafted by an assistant, so review volume goes up while the author's own understanding of the code goes down – plan review capacity and PR-size limits accordingly.
+   2. New failure modes to add to your SDL checkpoints: hallucinated packages/APIs (slopsquatting), insecure defaults copied from training data, and plausible-looking logic bugs.
+   3. Decide policy explicitly: where assistants are allowed, whether AI-authored changes are labelled in the PR, and which changes require a human security reviewer regardless.
+   4. Do not duplicate the detail here – see [Secure Code Review Study Plan](secure-code-review-study-plan.md) (reviewing AI-generated code) and [GenAI Security Study Plan](genai-security-study-plan.md) (AI-assisted code as a supply-chain input).
-4. Link to [Secure Code Review Study Plan](secure-code-review-study-plan.md) for deeper code review skills.
+5. Link to [Secure Code Review Study Plan](secure-code-review-study-plan.md) for deeper code review skills.

 ## Security Testing and Verification
 **Duration: 2-3 weeks**